robotomize/fujes/README.md

 [![License](https://poser.pugx.org/robotomize/fujes/license)](https://packagist.org/packages/robotomize/fujes)

 ## Why?
 Firstly, it is the implementation of the search on the format of the data in PHP.
 You can look up information on the fly.
 You can look for anything to JSON files.
 This is useful when your service accesses a different API.

 The basis of the algorithm is taken Levenshtein.

 [Look composer package here](https://packagist.org/packages/robotomize/fujes "")

+## Bugs
+`Oh God, bug.
+Cyclic recursion.
+Bug operates 10% of cases.
+In the process of repair.`

 ## Requirements
 * php 5.6+